Last Reviewed: August 25, 2020

 - Opt-out from having your Personal Information sold to third parties, if applicable.

 Requests can be submitted by calling our toll free number (833) 471-0141 or through our online request form.
-You can also opt out of having Personal Information transmitted through third party cookies and pixels by clicking on the “Do Not Sell My Info” link.
+You can also opt out of having Personal Information transmitted through third party cookies and pixels by clicking on the “Do Not Sell My Personal Information” link.

 - Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

 We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.
 Making a verifiable consumer request does not require you to create an account with us.
-In order to verify your identity, one of our representatives will call you at the phone number provided.
+One of our representatives will contact you in order to verify your identity.
+You may need to provide additional information in order to verify your request.
+Depending on the nature of the request, we may require additional verification actions be taken, including but not limited to providing a signed declaration under penalty of perjury that you are the consumer whose Personal Data is the subject of the request.
+We will only use this information to verify the requestor’s identity or authority to make the request.

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to: